-London FYE students will take a total of four 4-credit courses and one 1-credit course, including a Scribner Seminar taught by one of Skidmore’s faculty directors.
+London FYE students will take a total of 17 credits in London.
+All students are required to enroll in a Scribner Seminar taught by one of Skidmore’s faculty directors, the 1-credit Understanding Britain course, and the non-credit Academic Skills Workshop.
+Students will enroll in 3 additional IES courses based on preference and availability.
 All courses will include cultural activities that tie directly to course content and make use of London’s valuable resources.
 All courses have been developed specifically for our students and will be offered at the IES London Center.

-In addition to the Scribner Seminar, students enroll in four IES courses, each taught by an IES London faculty member.
-The "Understanding Britain" course is required for all students.
+In addition to the Scribner Seminar, students enroll in four IES courses and the non-credit Academic Skills Workshop, each taught by an IES London faculty member.
+The "Understanding Britain" course and Academic Skills Workshop are required for all students.

 JLID-151 Understanding Britain (1 credit )

 Covers the development of the United Kingdom and its political system, the media, the welfare state, and Britain's ethnic composition, especially in London.
 Class discussions are supplemented by London field visits.
 Required for all students.